 Corera attended University College School, an elite boys’ school in Hampstead, northwest London, before moving on to St Peter’s College at Oxford, where he majored in Modern History, and Harvard University, where he pursued graduate studies in US foreign policy.

-Gordon Corera – Family
+Gordon Corera Parents and siblings – Family

 Corera was born in London; his father is from the southern Indian state of Tamil Nadu, and his mother is German.
 The family owns a house in Cavelossim in the western Indian state of Goa, which he claims he adores and returns to on a regular basis.

-Gordon Corera’s wife
+Gordon Corera’s wife and children

 He has not stated whether he’s married or not.
 No one knows if he has kids as well.